aditi1597/Job_Portal/ReadMe.txt

 # Application Documentation

 ## Overview
-This application is a web-based project built using modern JavaScript frameworks and libraries.
+This application is a web-based project built using modern JavaScript frameworks and libraries based on MVC architecture.
 It is organized into several folders and files, each serving a specific purpose.
 The main folders are `public` and `src`, with the entry point being `index.js`.

 ## Functionalities
 - **User Interface**: The application provides a user-friendly interface for interacting with the core functionalities.